emacsway/emacsway.github.io/_sources/en/django-framework.txt

         See more info on:
         https://docs.djangoproject.com/en/1.8/topics/db/queries/#lookups-that-span-relationships

-To solve this problem, you should use a wrapper with lazy evaluation in the FilterSet() class instead of the real django.db.models.query.QuerySet, which will fully match its interface, but will call the filter() method once, passing all accumulated selection criteria to it.
+To solve this problem, you should use a wrapper with lazy evaluation in the FilterSet() class instead of the real django.db.models.query.QuerySet, which will fully match its interface, but will call the original filter() method once, passing all accumulated selection criteria to it.

 Generating \*.csv, \*.xlsx